bermarte/duck-duck-clone/development-strategy.md

 Our task is to clone the [home page of Duck Duck Go](https://duckduckgo.com/?va=z&t=hr&atb=v214-1).
 Every member of the team will do a part of the assignment.
 We will work on the same HTML and CSS files, and each student will make a section.
-The final web page should look like this.

 ## Wireframe